 Headquartered in Omaha, Nebraska, Mutual of Omaha (MOO) has been around since 1909.

 Mutual of Omaha is available in 50 states and the District of Colombia.
 MOO’s Life insurance is underwritten by United of Omaha Life Insurance Company.
 United of Omaha is not licensed in New York.
-In New York, life insurance is underwritten by Companion Life Insurance Company.
+Rather, in New York, life insurance is underwritten by Companion Life Insurance Company.

 Mutual of Omaha Ratings